FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <blockquote class="reaction"><div class="reaction_text">A picture is worth a thousand words...</div><img class="kiwi" src="/assets/kiwis/happy.svg"></blockquote>
 <figure>
 	<img src="img/lastOfUs.jpg" alt="Character soft-shadow from stretched spheres in The Last Of Us." />
-	<figcaption>Character soft-shadow from stretched spheres in The Last Of Us.<br><a href="http://miciwan.com/SIGGRAPH2013/Lighting%20Technology%20of%20The%20Last%20Of%20Us.pdf">Lighting Technology of "The Last Of Us"</a>, Siggraph 2013 talk by <a href="http://miciwan.com/">Michał Iwanicki</a></figcaption>
+	<figcaption>Character soft-shadow from stretched spheres in The Last Of Us.<br><a target="_blank" href="http://miciwan.com/SIGGRAPH2013/Lighting%20Technology%20of%20The%20Last%20Of%20Us.pdf">Lighting Technology of "The Last Of Us"</a>, Siggraph 2013 talk by <a target="_blank" href="http://miciwan.com/">Michał Iwanicki</a></figcaption>
 </figure>

 Very soft soft-shadows which include [contact-hardening](http://wscg.zcu.cz/WSCG2012/short/B37-full.pdf), implemented by algorithms like [percentage-closer soft shadows](https://developer.download.nvidia.com/shaderlibrary/docs/shadow_PCSS.pdf) are very computationally intense and require both high resolution shadow maps and/or very aggressive filtering to not produce shimmering during movement.